State and Local Policy Database

 Overview

 Washington, D.C.’s energy codes are mandatory across the District.
 Residential and commercial construction must comply with the 2017 D.C.
 Construction Code.
 The D.C.
 Construction Code includes the Energy Conservation Code which is more stringent than the 2015 IECC and ASHRAE 90.1-2013.
 The Construction Code also includes the Green Construction Code which is based on the 2012 International Green Construction Code.
+The next update to the codes was initiated in February 2022, with a goal of enacting them in early 2024.
 To learn more about the District of Columbia’s required energy codes, please visit the State Policy Database.

 Commercial